johnpeart/johnpeart.github.io/src/posts/blogpost/2019-12-31-setting-goals-for-2020.md

 On top of all that, I achieved [a pretty big chunk of the goals](/2019/12/26/2019-resolutions-review) I set myself this year.

-But that's this year, and it is *so* 2019.
+But that’s this year, and it is *so* 2019.
 I'm now all about 2020, and that means setting some new goals (or rolling over ones I want another crack at).
-Here are my ~~New Year's Resolutions~~ *goals* for 2020.
+Here are my ~~New Year’s Resolutions~~ *goals* for 2020.

 ## Goals for 2020